Attribution Models and Google Ads

 Last click attribution model gives 100% credit of a conversion to the last click (channel, ad or keyword).
 But when a customer interacts with multiple ads from the same advertiser during the conversion journey, last click attribution will not give a fair reflection of the contributions of different advertising channels and ad formats.

 The solution to this problem is using different attribution models.
 Attribution models let an advertiser to choose how much credit each click gets for his conversions.
 Advertisers can give credit of a conversion to a customer’s first click, last click or a combination of clicks with different attribution models.

-AdWords is now offering multiple attribution models on the search network and shopping ads.
-It is not available for interactions on the display network.
+Google Ads is now offering multiple attribution models on the search network and shopping ads.
+It is not yet available for interactions on the display network.

-Understanding AdWords Attribution Models – With a Simple Example
+Understanding Google Ads Attribution Models – With a Simple Example

 It will be easy to understand different attribution models with the help of a simple example.

-Imagine you are a florist in San Francisco and you are using AdWords to sell flowers online.
+Imagine you are a florist in San Francisco and you are using Google Ads to sell flowers online.

 A customer looking for birthday flowers starts searching for flowers online.

 The customer uses the following keywords to search on Google.

 ‘flowers, birthday flowers, flower delivery & flower delivery san francisco’